1977 New Hebridean general election: Results

 Of the 38 members elected, 26 were new to the Assembly.

 Nagriamel won seven seats and the Natatok Efate party won five.
 Other parties that won seats included the Movement for the Autonomy of the New Hebrides (MANH), Tanunion (a successor to the UCNH) and the Federation of Independents (FEDIP).

 A majority group of 21 representatives was established by Tanunion, Natatok Efate and two independents.
 FEDIP, the MANH and Nagriamel joined with three independents to form an opposition bloc holding the remaining 17 seats.

 Aftermath

-On election day the Vanua'aku Pati announced the establishment of a People's Provisional Government, raising its flag at 47 of 50 party locations.
+On election day the Vanua'aku Pati announced the establishment of the Vanuaaku People's Provisional Government, raising its flag at 47 of 50 party locations.
 It subsequently which took control of large areas of several islands until it was dissolved in May 1978.

 When the newly elected Assembly met, Maxime Carlot Korman was elected as its president.
 George Kalsakau of Natatok Efate was appointed as the first Chief Minister, heading a seven-member Council of Ministers including four members of the Tanunion/Natatko Efate group and two members of the FEDIP/MANH group.